Azure/communication-ui-library/docs/references/creating-a-release.md

 # Creating a Release

+    TODO: Create a new directory for release docs?
+    TODO: Add release section in docs/README.md

 This document applies to beta and stable releases.
 Alpha releases are created nightly through a separate light-weight mechanism.

 All new major/minor releases and new beta releases should be posted on the [internal releases Teams channel](https://teams.microsoft.com/l/channel/19%3ae12aa149c0b44318b245ae8c30365880%40thread.skype/ACS%2520Deployment%2520Announcements?groupId=3e9c1fc3-39df-4486-a26a-456d80e80f82&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).

 ## Ensuring release quality

+     TODO: Move below before release NPM

 We must do due diligence in testing our packages before any new major/minor or beta release (alpha releases are exempt).
 To do so a release branch should be created at least 1 week before release and thoroughly bug bashed.
 All critical bugs must be fixed.

 See the [release checklist](../references/release-checklist.md) for tasks that must be completed before releasing.

+    TODO: Add three higher-level sections: (1) Create the release branch; (2) Do stuff to make it releasable; (3) Publish the NPM package.

 ## Release workflow